Written by Ryan Smith on September 19, 2011 under Live

 SXSW is packed with talent.
 Shot By Shure showcases some of the artists we’re most excited about.
 In this segment, Missy Modell talks to Danny Miller and Max Harwood.

-Written by Cheryl Jennison DaProza on March 16, 2017 under Events
+Written by Cheryl Jennison DaProza on March 16, 2017 under SXSW

 We’re grateful to the artists who stopped by the Shure booth to play and share their experiences on the last day.
 And, check out our SXSW Spotify playlist!

-Written by Cheryl Jennison DaProza on March 15, 2017 under Events
+Written by Cheryl Jennison DaProza on March 15, 2017 under SXSW

 South by Southwest isn’t slowing down.
 Artists performances took center stage for Tuesday’s happenings.
 Check out all the other fun stuff that was going on.